26336-Ren, Hongxia

 Bio

-Hongxia Ren, PhD. is an Assistant Professor and a member of the Stark Neurosciences Research Institute, the Center for Diabetes and Metabolic Diseases and the Herman B Wells Center for Pediatrics Research at Indiana University School of Medicine.
+Hongxia Ren, PhD. is an Associate Professor and a member of the Stark Neurosciences Research Institute, the Center for Diabetes and Metabolic Diseases and the Herman B Wells Center for Pediatrics Research at Indiana University School of Medicine.

 Dr. Ren graduated with B.S. degree in biology from Fudan University, Shanghai, China.
 She received her doctoral degree from University of Michigan, Ann Arbor, MI.
 Her dissertation is titled "Insulin-like growth factor (IGF) signaling during myogenesis".
 She completed her postdoctoral training with Dr. Accili with focus on diabetes and obesity research at the Diabetes Research Center (DRC) in Columbia University, New York, NY.
 Dr. Ren joined the faculty rank as an Assistant Professor at Indiana University School of Medicine in 2016.